Vizzuality/marxan-cloud/docs/download-upload-clone/development-plan.md

 * While Scenario implementation phases aim at delivering full flow with no customizations first, Project includes all custom features first to avoid risk of having issues with underlying scenarios later.
-* All phases should be preceded with spikes related to relevant points from HLD document (like shapefiles handling)
+* All phases (not before each single) should be preceded with spikes related to relevant points from HLD document (like shapefiles handling)